 Known for its blue, milky waters, the Blue Lagoon is one of the most popular and most visited hot springs in Iceland.
 The tourist attraction was named one of National Geographic’s 25 wonders of the world.
 The water, usually between 98-104°F, is rich in minerals and contains silica and algae, which has been known to help alleviate certain skin conditions.
 The Blue Lagoon can be experienced as either a day trip, often visited when traveling between Keflavik International Airport and downtown Reykjavik, or as a luxurious spa retreat with accommodation available at two Blue Lagoon hotels.

 What many people might not know about The Blue Lagoon is that it is not entirely a naturally occurring hot spring, but rather an unplanned result of the Svartsengi geothermal plant located right next to it.
 The plant uses superheated water that is vented from the ground near a lava flow and used to run turbines.
-The steam and hot water pass through a heat generator in order to provide heat for a municipal hot water heating system.
+The steam and hot water pass through a heat generator to provide heat for a municipal hot water heating system.
 After the water is used to provide heat for the water system, it flows out into the lava field.
-However, the high silica content in the water essentially clogged up the normally porous lava, creating what is now the Blue Lagoon.
+However, the high silica content in the water mostly clogged up the usually porous lava, creating what is now the Blue Lagoon.

 Small Group Tours To Iceland With Carpe Mundo